BLACK GATE VK/WKZ VS AUDIO NOTE KAISEI POLAR/NON POLAR CAPACITORS REVIEW

 KAISEI cons:

-In sum, KAISEI are not BG caps but are close in some aspects such as clarity are even better than BG.
-Clarity and complete lack of haze on the mid top end is a very notable improvement of KAISEI over BG.
 Overall the new KAISEI are reminiscent of the old out of production Elna Cerafine 350/500V caps where KAISEI offer a significantly better bottom end and midrange qualities.
 I would rather classify the KAISEI to be an improved cross between BG and the old out of production 350/500V Cerafines.
 KAISEI are one of the very revealing sounding caps out there.

 KAISEI are very promising capacitors indeed.
-In our book, the KAISEI caps are ones the better in production power supply capacitors available today.
+In our book, the KAISEI caps are the better ones in production power supply capacitors available today.

 The only downside is that the LF range is lacking fullness relative to BG and the price.